obulpathi/reversecoin/README.md

 How to run tests
 -----------------
-Bitcoinpy uses tox and nose for testing.
-To run tests, simply cd into bitcoinpy folder and enter the command "tox".
+Reversecoin uses tox and nose for testing.
+To run tests, simply cd into reversecoin folder and enter the command "tox".
 Selective tests can be run using the command "$ tox -- tests.api.test_wallet:TestWallet.test_info".
 If you want to start reversecoind and reversecoinminer for manual testing, enter into virtualenv by using "source ~/reversecoin/.tox/py27/bin/activate", then run the commands "reversecoind" for running the reversecoin daemon and "reversecoinminer" for mining coins.

 Note: You don't need root access to run the above commands as all the setup takes place in virtualenv.